ciro-mota/Personal-Startpage/README.md

 ### ⛈️ Weather Info:

 To configure weather you will need an API Key at: `https://openweathermap.org/`.
-Once you have your key, you will need to set your latitude and longitude, you can use: `https://www.latlong.net/` to get them.
+Once you have your key you will need to set your latitude and longitude, you can use: `https://www.latlong.net/` to get them.

 > [!TIP]\
 >Once you have the data you will need to configure it in the `weather.js` file on lines **22**, **30** and **31** respectively.

 > [!IMPORTANT]
-> If you don't like to have your API Key public (and Github discourages this publication due to security issues), you can make the repo into a private one.
+> If you don't like to have your API Key public (me and Github strongly discourage this publication due to security issues), you can make the repo into a private one.
 You can still use the Github Pages service or Netlify.

 ### 🌎 Weather Language: